 Parameter Value or Range Energy Range ~20 MeV to >300 GeV Energy Resolution <15% at energies >100 MeV Effective Area >8,000 cm 2 maximum effective area at normal incidence Single Photon Angular Resolution <0.15°, on-axis, 68% space angle containment radius for E > 10 GeV; < 3.5°, on-axis, 68% space angle containment radius for E = 100 MeV Field of View 2.4 sr Source Location Determination <0.5 arcmin for high-latitude source Point Source Sensitivity <6x10 -9 ph cm -2 s -1 for E > 100 MeV, 5σ detection after 1 year sky survey Time Accuracy <10 microseconds, relative to spacecraft time Background Rejection (after analysis) <10% residual contamination of a high latitude diffuse sample for E = 100 MeV - 300 GeV.
-Dead Time <100 microseconds per event https://fermi.gsfc.nasa.gov/ssc/data/analysis/LAT_essentials.html
+Dead Time <100 microseconds per event https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Data/LAT_DP.html

-Standard Hierarchy for LAT Event Classes Event Class evclass Photon File Extended File Description P8R2_TRANSIENT020 16 x Transient event class with background rate equal to two times the A10 IGRB reference spectrum.
-P8R2_TRANSIENT010 64 X Transient event class with background rate equal to one times the A10 IGRB reference spectrum.
-P8R2_SOURCE 128 x X This event class has a residual background rate that is comparable to P7REP_SOURCE.
+Standard Hierarchy for LAT Event Classes Event Class evclass Photon File Extended File Description P8R3_TRANSIENT020 16 X Transient event class with background rate equal to two times the A10 IGRB reference spectrum.
+P8R3_TRANSIENT010 64 X Transient event class with background rate equal to one times the A10 IGRB reference spectrum.
+P8R3_SOURCE 128 X X This event class has a residual background rate that is comparable to P7REP_SOURCE.
 This is the recommended class for most analyses and provides good sensitivity for analysis of point sources and moderately extended sources.
-P8R2_CLEAN 256 x X This class is identical to SOURCE below 3 GeV.
-Above 3 GeV it has a 2-4 times lower background rate than SOURCE and is slightly more sensitive to hard spectrum sources at high galactic latitudes.
-P8R2_ULTRACLEAN 512 x x This class has a background rate between CLEAN and ULTRACLEANVETO.
-P8R2_ULTRACLEANVETO 1024 x X This is the cleanest Pass 8 event class.
-Between 100 MeV and 10 GeV the background rate is between 2 and 4 times lower than the background rate of SOURCE class.
-This class is recommended to check for CR-induced systematics as well as for studies of diffuse emission that require low levels of CR contamination.
+P8R3_CLEAN 256 X X This class is identical to SOURCE below 3 GeV.
+Above 3 GeV it has a 1.3-2 times lower background rate than SOURCE and is slightly more sensitive to hard spectrum sources at high galactic latitudes.
+P8R3_ULTRACLEAN 512 X Х This class has a background rate very similar to ULTRACLEANVETO.
+P8R3_ULTRACLEANVETO 1024 X X This is the cleanest Pass 8 event class.
+Its background rate is 15-20% lower than the background rate of SOURCE class below 10 GeV, and 50% lower at 200 GeV.
+This class is recommended to check for CR- induced systematics as well as for studies of diffuse emission that require low levels of CR contamination.
+P8R3_SOURCEVETO 2048 X X This class has the same background rate than the SOURCE class background rate up to 10 GeV but, above 50 GeV, its background rate is the same as the ULTRACLEANVETO one while having 15% more acceptance.